wallacepck/tp/docs/DeveloperGuide.md

 #### Proposed Implementation
 Modules can be added or removed by users.
 ##### Current Implementation:
 There is fixed amount of modules inside `ModuleRegistry` as enums.
+Users can add modules to a contact using the `add` or `edit` commands.

 | **Module Code** | **Module Name**                                       |
 |-----------------|-------------------------------------------------------|